Ready To Move Abroad?

 It is possible to take your pet along with you when moving to Portugal from the USA, provided that:

-• Your pet is microchipped;
+• Your dog is microchipped

-• A veterinarian has issued an international health certificate for your pet;
+• You carry an international health certificate

-Work in Portugal
+Can I Work in Portugal as a US Citizen?

 If you’re scouting for a job, it’s good to keep in mind that the most in-demand jobs for expats in Portugal are in the following sectors: